xXleowXx/gitlab-charts/doc/installation/operator.md

        values:
          global:
            hosts:
-             domain: example.com # use a real domain here
+             domain: example.com # = Use the base domain for GitLab. "gitlab." and "registry." will be exposed as subdomains.
            ingress:
              configureCertmanager: true
          certmanager-issuer: